Side effect (computer science): Idempotence

-abs is idempotent because the second application of abs to the return value of the first application to -3 returns the same value as the first application to -3.
+abs is idempotent because the second call of abs to the return value of the first call to -3 returns the same value as the first call to -3.

 Example

 One common demonstration of side effect behavior is that of the assignment operator in C. The assignment a = b is an expression that evaluates to the same value as the expression b, with the side effect of storing the R-value of b into the L-value of a.
 This allows multiple assignment: